openeuropa/oe_showcase/modules/oe_showcase_page/README.md

 # OpenEuropa Showcase Page

-The OpenEuropa Showcase Page is part of the Showcase profile implementation, it amins to demo several fetures of the [OpenEuropa Showcase](https://github.com/openeuropa/oe_showcase) module and [OpenEuropa Whitelabel](https://github.com/openeuropa/oe_whitelabel) by providing a content type to create pages with multiple content configuration using several paragraphs components that can be placed in any order.
+The OpenEuropa Showcase Page is part of the Showcase profile implementation, it aims to demo several features of the [OpenEuropa Showcase](https://github.com/openeuropa/oe_showcase) module and [OpenEuropa Whitelabel](https://github.com/openeuropa/oe_whitelabel) by providing a content type to create pages with multiple content configuration using several paragraph components that can be placed in any order.

-The available paragraphs types are:
+The available paragraph types are:
 - Accordion
 - Accordion item
 - Links block